 As US threatens sanctions over S-400 purchase India's dollar holdings decline even as total reserves grow

-The world's second biggest gold consumer continues to replenish its bullion reserves, a Reserve Bank of India (RBI) report shows.
-At the same time, New Delhi is slowly but surely reducing its share of US debt bonds.
+same time, New Delhi is slowly but surely reducing its share of US debt bonds.

+of gold during the last fiscal year ending in March.
 As of the end of June, the country’s central bank held 566.23 metric tons of gold against 557.77 metric tons a year ago.
 The RBI purchased gold for the first time in nearly a decade.
 The regulator acquired 200 metric tons of the precious metal in 2009 shortly after the global financial crisis.

 According to the RBI, India’s international reserves rose by five percent from June 2017 to June 2018 in comparison to the 6.3 percent growth seen in the same period in the previous year.